Adiabatic state preparation and thermalization of simulated phase noise in a Rydberg spin Hamiltonian: Thermalization

-Fig. \ref{fig:pdist+Hint+SzSz} provides all the distributions required to generate long time and thermal expectation values as a function of energy relative to the ground state.
+Figure \ref{fig:pdist+Hint+SzSz} provides all the distributions required to generate long time and thermal expectation values as a function of energy relative to the ground state.
 Figures \ref{fig:pdist+Hint+SzSz}(a) and \ref{fig:pdist+Hint+SzSz}(b) show the two observables chosen for the comparison to be the interaction energy $\hat{H}_{int}$ as defined in Eq. \eqref{H_int}, as well as a $\hat{O}_{Z_2}$ order parameter defined in Eq. \eqref{Z2} that measures long range $Z_2$ ordering that is maximally represented in the ground state.
-Given the relatively small Rabi frequency $\Omega=0.1V_{dd}$ at the end of the state preparation, we are investigating a Hamiltonian that is highly integrable, with structure in energy levels leading to regions of clustered eigenvalues (see Fig. \ref{fig: SYMplot} in Appendix \ref{noiseEXC}).
+Given the relatively small Rabi frequency $\Omega=0.1V_{dd}$ at the end of the state preparation, we are investigating a Hamiltonian that is highly integrable, with structure in energy levels leading to regions of clustered eigenvalues (see Figure \ref{fig: SYMplot} in Appendix \ref{noiseEXC}).
 Although neither of these observables vary smoothly as a function of energy as prescribed by the ETH, there is considerably less variance in $H_{int}$ compared to the $\hat{O}_{Z_2}$ order parameter meaning that small changes in excitation energy should affect expectation values of the latter more.
 The distributions as a function of eigenstate energy for $H_{int}$ and the $\hat{O}_{Z_2}$ order parameter are then weighted by the diagonal and canonical ensembles.
-Fig. \ref{fig:pdist+Hint+SzSz}(c) provides example distributions for a short preparation of $T_3V_{dd}=45$ and a much longer preparation at $T_3V_{dd}=400$ in which the Boltzmann distribution skews visibly towards higher excited states.
+Figure\ref{fig:pdist+Hint+SzSz}(c) provides example distributions for a short preparation of $T_3V_{dd}=45$ and a much longer preparation at $T_3V_{dd}=400$.
+Practically speaking, the determining factors of thermalization will be: how well the uniform Boltzmann distribution of the canonical ensemble (with an equivalent many-body energy) acts as a `line of best fit' for the long-time distribution, and, at energies where these distributions disagree, how does the local behavior of the tested observable exacerbate or lessen the impact on the averaged expectation value.
+Moreover, since we are dealing with ground sate preparation, most of the energy will be held in the low-energy spectrum even after longer evolution times, meaning that the low-energy eigenvalues will have an out-sized impact on the final expectation values.
 The diagonal ensemble for the shorter $T_3V_{dd}=45$ shows the first excited state having the highest representation, with a majority of higher energy states left largely unexcited and thus with an lower occupation than is predicted by the Boltzmann distribution.
 For a much longer preparation of $T_3V_{dd}=400$ the first excited state drops far below the occupation of the Boltzmann distribution, as diabatic excitation is subdued.
 Instead, we see a general rise in occupancy across the entire energy spectrum, with a cohort of low energy eigenstates clustered below $E=1V_{dd}$ from the ground state being most prominent.